A paca is a rodent that belongs to the genus Cuniculus under the family Cuniculidae.

 Pacas are 20 to 30 in (50 to 77 cm) in length, excluding the 5.1 to 9.1 in (13 to 23 cm) short tail, weighing 13 to 31 lb (6 to 14 kg), and are also known to be the sixth-largest rodents in the world.

-With cone-shaped bodies, small forelimbs, and large hind limbs, pacas are said to have a similar appearance to deer-like ungulate chevrotains.
+With cone-shaped bodies, small forelimbs, and large hind limbs, pacas are said to resemble deer-like ungulate chevrotains.

 Pacas have 4 toes on each forefoot and 5 on their hind feet (of which 2 are short and barely touch the ground).
 Young pacas have skins covered with horny scales about 0.079 in (2 mm) in diameter.

-Pacas inhabit cloud forests, rainforests, and sometimes more open habitats.
+Pacas inhabits cloud forests, rainforests, and sometimes more open habitats.
 They are found close to a water source and are great swimmers.

 They dive into the water when they feel threatened and can stay submerged for about 15 minutes.

-Pacas can also jump as high as 3 ft 3 in (1 m) and freeze for about 45 minutes.
-They usually move along already established paths but will create new paths when old ones are disturbed.
+Pacas can jump as high as 3 ft 3 in (1 m) and freeze for about 45 minutes.
+They usually move along already-established paths but create new ones when old ones are disturbed.

-They are usually passive during daytime and forage both in the morning and afternoon, but may express nocturnal behaviours in areas with many predators.
+They are usually passive during the daytime and forage in the morning and afternoon but may express nocturnal behaviors in areas with many predators.

-They live in burrows up to 9.8 ft (3 m) deep, normally with two entrances, both covered with leaves to hide the burrow.
+They live in burrows up to 9.8 ft (3 m) deep, normally with two entrances covered with leaves to hide the burrow.

 Predators except humans include puma, jaguar, margay, ocelot, bush dog, jaguarondi, caiman, and boa constrictor.

-Pacas are known to have resonating chambers in their cheeks and their growling noise, which is about 1 kHz, is surprisingly loud for an animal that size.
+Pacas have resonating chambers in their cheeks, and their growling noise, which is about 1 kHz, is surprisingly loud for an animal that size.

 They mark their territories with urine.
-Pacas population density can reach up to 70 adults per 0.077 sq mi (0.2 km2).
+Paca population density can reach up to 70 adults per 0.077 sq mi (0.2 km2).

 Reproduction

 The gestation period lasts for 114 to 119 days.
-Pacas are said to be precocial, as their young are born with their eyes open and also covered with fur.
+Pacas are considered precocial, as their young are born with their eyes open and covered with fur.

-The usual number of young produced by a female paca is 1, but if conditions are favourable, they may produce up to 3 young.
-The young are weaned after 6 weeks, as they begin to follow their mother out.
+The usual number of young produced by a female paca is 1, but if conditions are favorable, they may produce up to 3 young.
+The young are weaned after 6 weeks as they follow their mother out.

 Pacas reach sexual maturity after 6 to 12 months, with females weighing about 14 lb (6.5 kg) and males weighing 17 lb (7.5 kg).

-To call the young out of the hole, the mother uses a low rolling vocalisation.
-Suckling may last for 90 days, after which the young will weigh 8.8 lb (4 kg).
+The mother uses a low rolling vocalization to call the young out of the hole.
+Suckling may last 90 days, after which the young weighs 8.8 lb (4 kg).

 Diet

-Before the young suckle, the mother licks them, which stimulate them to urinate and defecate.
-The mother then licks the resulting product, both to prevent the odour from attracting predators and also to feed herself.
+Before the young suckle, the mother licks them, which stimulates them to urinate and defecate.
+The mother then licks the resulting product to prevent the odor from attracting predators and feed herself.

 Habitat and distribution